dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 First is obvious true, cause when we write `String s2 = “hello”`, java looks in string pool, and there is a string “hello” there, so java return this reference to object, that’s why s1==s2 always true.
 Second is also clear, here we have 2 references that point to two different objects in heap, that’s why result is always false.
 In third case we're interning (get reference from string pool, not from object in heap), that’s why s5 pointing to the same object in string pool as s1 and s2.
 Internally java uses hash table to store all strings and understand if such string already exists or not.
 You can rewrite this behavior by using `ConcurrentHashMap`.

 `trim` vs. `strip`
-`trim` - old method to trim a string, strip - is java11, the difference is working with unicode.
+`trim` - old method to trim a string, strip - is java11, the difference is working with Unicode.
 ```java
 Character c = '\u2000';
 String s = c + "abc" + c;